cybozu/neco-containers/maintenance.md

    - Note that the path of Dockerfile may be changed to https://github.com/grafana-operator/grafana-operator/blob/vX.Y.Z/Dockerfile at some future point.
 3. Update `VERSION` in `Dockerfile`.
 4. Update `BRANCH` and `TAG`.
+5. Update `GRAFANA_OPERATOR_VERSION` in `admission/Makefile`.
+6. Follow maintenance instructions for neco-admission if needed.

 ***NOTE:*** Grafana Operator's GrafanaDashboard objects are validated by [neco-admission](#admission-neco-admission).
 If GrafanaDashboard CRD has been changed, you may need to update [neco-admission](#admission-neco-admission).